/* Rambling Owl addition to remove page titles from blogs */

 "I can see some seals," he said, mildly.

-"They don't do much," I gasped, "I spent ages thinking they were rocks."
+"They don't do much," I gasped.
+"I spent ages thinking they were rocks."

 "Still sore, then?"

 "Still nasty."
 He showed me to confirm this.
-It looked still nasty.
+It still looked nasty.
 I wouldn't have liked to walk on it.

 We left the house at 09:20a.m and drove up to Tayinloan.
 We were at the stage of the week when the morning drive wasn't a long one from our base at Muasdale.
 Indeed, tomorrow's walk would take us level with Muasdale, albeit on the other side of the peninsula at Carradale .

 The weather today was in a grey and sombre mood and rain was forecast.
 There was a little confusion as to where we were supposed to meet Dean and we parked on the main road for a short time, before finding a car park.
 Dean met us there and drove us back to Clachan.
-A conversation took place about yesterday's walk and we mentioned the last bit.
-You have to be careful, because the success of this walk would bring money to the area and the locals could be protective of criticism of it, but we did point out that some parts should be looked at.
-It's hard to tell whether Dean was offended; he dropped us off and wished us luck again and we went through the usual routine of adjusting gear and making ourselves comfortable for the day ahead.
+A conversation took place about the previous day's walking.
+You have to be careful — the success of this walk brings money to the area and locals can be protective of criticism — but we did point out that some sections warranted a second look.
+It was hard to tell whether Dean was offended.
+He dropped us off, wished us luck, and we went through the usual routine of adjusting gear before setting off.
+Jo nudged me as we left and pointed.
+One house had what I initially took to be a telephone box planted absurdly close to its front door, but it turned out to be the porch — designed using a modified version of the old red telephone box we had grown up with in the seventies.
+An imaginative and rather pleasing solution to the problem of front-door architecture.

 "There must be a concentration camp around here."